top of page

 Choosing a therapist is a personal decision.
 Here are some tips to help you find the right fit:

-Look for Catholic Therapists: Consider seeking a therapist who understands your faith and can integrate it into your treatment.
+• Look for Catholic Therapists: Consider seeking a therapist who understands your faith and can integrate it into your treatment.
+Different websites have the option to filter search results to include therapists who come from a Catholic world view.

 The Role of the Church in Mental Health